JakubSmid/MRI-ischemic-stroke-segmentation/datasets/README.md

 In this folder there are three scripts:
 - `download_Motol.py` - Executable script which has been used to download Motol dataset from the NAS drive to the local machine.
-- `dataset_loaders.py` - Contains classes for loading datasets.
-Each class has list of names and paths to DWI, FLAIR and lesion masks.
+- `dataset_loaders.py` - Contains definition of Subject class which is used for loading images and spatial transformations.
+Subject class is universal for all datasets.
+File also contains functions for loading each dataset as a list of Subjects.
+- `generate_transforms.py` - Contains functions for registration of brain MRI scans using ANTs.
+There are two types of registration: Rigid and SyN.
+Rigid registration is used for transformation from DWI to FLAIR space.
+SyN registration is used for transformation from FLAIR to MNI space.
+Transformation files are saved in each subject folder.
 - `utils.py` - Contains utility functions which are used mainly for preprocessing.

-Registration of brain FLAIR scans using ANTs to the MNI space using transformed template [[1]](#1).

 ## Motol
 Motol dataset is provided by Second Faculty of Medicine CUNI, Prague.

 In this work, I am using only FLAIR and DWI images and corresponding lesion masks labeled by the expert.
 Images in the Motol dataset are co-registered with SPM software.
-Also there has been added brain masks generated using HD-BET.

 In folder `./Motol` there are folders with the code of a particular patient.
 Because there are available scans in three different time points we have in each patient folder three other folders with names in the following format: `Anat_YYYYMMDD`.
 In each Anat folder there are three files:
 - `rFlair.nii.gz` - FLAIR image
 - `rDWI2.nii.gz` - DWI image
 - `Leze_FLAIR_DWI2.nrrd` - manual lesion segmentation by the expert
-- `BETmask.nii.gz` - brain mask generated using HD-BET

 Scan number `2290867/Anat_20230109` has corrupted lesion segmentation file, thus it is excluded from dataset loading.